Rising serum PSA following local therapy for prostate cancer: Definition, natural history, and risk stratification

 - Harvard Medical School

-Monitoring serum prostate specific antigen (PSA) after treatment of localized stage prostate cancer frequently leads to the identification of men with a PSA-only (biochemical) recurrence.
+Monitoring serum PSA after treatment of localized stage prostate cancer frequently leads to the identification of men with a PSA-only (biochemical) recurrence.
 Such recurrences generally are identified before there are signs or symptoms of either locoregional recurrence or distant metastases.

 The definition of PSA-only recurrence after treatment of clinically localized prostate cancer, its natural history, and risk stratification of these patients will be reviewed here.
 The diagnostic evaluation and management approaches for such patients are discussed elsewhere:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: